DevOps 4 min read

 How to implement risk-based testing in Azure DevOps.
-Learn to prioritise tests by risk, configure pipelines to run high-risk tests first, use Azure Boards for risk assessment, and make confident release decisions based on risk coverage.
+Learn to prioritise tests by risk, configure pipelines to run high-risk tests first, use Azure Boards.

 Risk-based testing is about focus: testing the parts of your system that matter most first.
 In Azure DevOps, this means configuring pipelines, tagging test cases by risk level, and using coverage data to make confident release decisions.